Middle School

 The science curriculum in sixth, seventh and eighth grades exposes students to an in-depth study of earth science, life science and physical science.

-The middle school social studies curriculum centers around Ancient, European, and U.S. history as well as the history of other major world civilizations.
+The middle school history curriculum centers around Ancient, European, and U.S. history as well as the history of other major world civilizations.
+Major emphasis is placed on the study of Western Civilization from ancient peoples, through the medieval and modern eras.
 Students also study federal, state and local governments.
 Elements of economics from each of these time periods as well as current events, civics, and geography are integrated into each grade.

 Electives